DOAJ/doaj/cms/pages/apply/publisher-responsibilities.md

 ### Unknown journal on my dashboard

 - [Contact our Help Desk](mailto:helpdesk@doaj.org) with the journal title and ISSN; they will help you.

+## Version history

+This is Version 1 of our Publisher information page.